-Based on where you live, the USDA plant hardiness zone map will tell you what zone you live in.
+Based on your location, the USDA plant hardiness zone map will tell you what zone you live in.

-In general, the lower the zone number, the harder it will be to grow peppers for a long season.
-If you live in a colder region, consider these two things.
+In general, a lower zone number means it is harder to grow peppers, due to a shorter growing season.
+If you live in a colder region, consider pepper plants that are:

 Cold Tolerant Pepper Plants

 Peppers are a warm-weather crop (just like tomatoes), meaning they don’t do as well in cool climates.
 In general, bell pepper temperature tolerance is about the same as jalapeno temperature tolerance (although jalapeno peppers can tolerate slightly warmer temperatures on the high end).

 Still, there are some cold-tolerant varieties that are adapted to cool weather, such as:

 - Ace Pepper – this bell pepper does well in cool climates where other varieties might suffer.
 Another benefit is that they mature quickly, taking only 50 days from transplant to mature green pepper (70 days to a mature red pepper).
 Learn more about the Ace Pepper from Johnny’s Selected Seeds.

 - Bulgarian Carrot Chile Pepper – this open pollinated heirloom chile pepper is 3 inches long, thin, and orange just like its namesake carrot.
 It is adapted to cool northern climates.
 It takes 75 days to grow from transplant to mature peppers, which are very hot.
 Learn more about the Bulgarian Carrot Chile Pepper from Sandia Seed Company.

 - Intruder Pepper – this bell pepper is adapted to the Northeastern U.S. with its cooler climate.
 It also has good disease resistance.
 It produces mature green peppers in 62 days from transplant (82 days for mature red peppers).
 Learn more about the Intruder Pepper from Johnny’s Selected Seeds.